EPCCed/safe-docs/docs/safe-for-managers.md

 [Login to SAFE](../safe-for-users#login) Then:

-1. Go to the Menu *Service information* and select *Report generator*
+1. Go to the Menu *Service information* and select *Reports*
-1. Choose a report format: Preview, HTML, PDF or CSV (comma-separated values &mdash; good for input to Excel, *etc.*)
+1. Choose the "Project Report" report
 1. Select the start and end dates of the period you are interested in
-1. Select *Project Information*.
-(Only PIs and project managers see this section)
-1. Select the information you need.
-1. Click *Generate Report*
+1. Click the button to select a report format: Preview, HTML, PDF or CSV (comma-separated values &mdash; good for input to Excel, *etc.*)
 1. If you initially selected Preview and would now like this report in one of the other formats, you can now click the format you wish and the same report parameters will be used to generate the report.

 ### <a id="autorep"></a> How to request automatic project reports